 • Ginseng– If you’re the type of person who has a cold constitution then ginseng is a great herb to consider when you want to increase energy naturally without the caffeine.
 Take it daily as a capsule or tincture for one month then rest for 2 weeks in between.
 If you have a hot constitution then taking Siberian Ginseng is a good option.

-• Gaia Adrenal Health– This supplement is one of my must haves if you are someone who is prone to stress.
-The herbs helps restore your adrenals allowing you to feel more energized throughout the day.
+• Gaia Adrenal Health– This supplement is one of my must-haves if you are someone who is prone to stress.
+The herbs help restore your adrenals allowing you to feel more energized throughout the day.

-• Jarrow B Right– This supplement is one of my must haves if you are someone who is prone to stress.
-The herbs helps restore your adrenals allowing you to feel more energized throughout the day.
+• Jarrow B Right– This supplement is one of my must-haves if you are someone who is prone to stress.
+The herbs help restore your adrenals allowing you to feel more energized throughout the day.

 • Arnica Gel– This is an amazing remedy for bumps, bruises, and minor pain associated with sore muscles.
 I always have it on hand because I’m super clumsy.

 • Badger Sore Muscle Salve– This salve had a mix of warming herbs like cayenne, cardamom, ginger, and black pepper.
 It’s very soothing on achy joints and muscles and is one of my favorite salves.

 • Bentonite Clay– This stuff is amazing for bug bites, stings, and rashes caused by poison oak and ivy.